 Materials, label sizes, and text play a very important role in the appearance of a label.
 Another factor of equal importance, which is also responsible for the look and feel of a label is the color.
 Various types of printing techniques are used to print information on these labels.
-These methods are also responsible to impart desired color to the label.
-This post discusses two of the popular printing techniques – Full Color Process Printing and Spot Color Printing.
+These methods are also responsible to impart the desired color to the label.
+This post discusses two of the popular printing techniques – Full-Color Process Printing and Spot Color Printing.

 What is Four Color Process Printing?